 Women were used as guinea pigs during the development of these older technologies, and with IVF their situation is worsening.
-French pioneer-turned-critic Jacques Testart said just this, in a 1989 paper with the Swiftian title, "Of Mice and Men: In Search of the Perfect Guinea Pig".
+French pioneerturned-critic Jacques Testart said just this, in a 1989 paper with the Swiftian title, "Of Mice and Men: In Search of the Perfect Guinea Pig".
 As we detail below in our discussion of technologies of artificial fertilization, women are being subjected to pharmaceutical interventions whose long-term results we cannot know.
 But already Testart and World Health Organization officials warn that these drugs will predispose women to cancer.
-In addition to the nightmarish possible for a couple in Rosedale to hire a Filipino nanny to gestate, give birth, nurture and raise their genetically linked child, while denying her any legal or social right to that child, or any call on resources of commissioning couple. some U.S. hospitals, women who need hysterectomies or tubal ligations and cannot afford to pay for their operations are given are reductions if they donate their Because of economic necessity, women have been forced into sexual prostitution millennia.
-These technologies open up new possibilities for women's exploitation and create the new
+In addition to the nightmarish possible for a couple in Rosedale to hire a Filipino nanny to gestate, give birth, nurture and raise their genetically linked child, while denying her any legal or social right to that child, or any call on the resources of the commissioning couple.
+In some U.S. hospitals, women who need hysterectomies or tubal ligations and cannot afford to pay for their operations are given reductions if they donate their Because of economic necessity, women have been forced into sexual prostitution for millennia. technologies open up new possibilities for women's exploitation and create the new